 - Fecha de apertura

-Public authorities, Member States authorities, private organisations, industry associations, SMEs, Consultancies, other relevant stakeholders and Citizens (inside and outside of the European Union).
+Public authorities, Member States authorities, companies, industry associations, SMEs, consumer organisations, trade unions, NGOs, environmental organisations, Consultancies, Workers and Employers' federations, other relevant stakeholders and citizens.

 Por qué realizamos esta consulta

 The consultation on the third list of projects proposed for the PCI label in energy infrastructure in the field of Cross-Border Carbon Dioxide Transport Infrastructure has been launched and will remain open until 15 August 2017.
 Regulation (EU) no 347/2013 of the European Parliament and of the Council of 17 April 2013 on guidelines for trans-European energy infrastructure (the TEN-E Regulation; identifies 9 priority corridors and 3 thematic areas and defines a procedure and criteria for a project to become a Project of Common Interest (PCI).

 The Regulation on guidelines for trans-European energy infrastructure foresees that the list shall be updated every two years.
 The first Union-wide list was adopted in October 2013 and the second list was adopted in November 2015.
 The identification of PCIs is based on a regional approach and is carried out by Regional and Thematic Groups consisting of representatives of competent ministries, national regulatory authorities and the gas and electricity transmission system operators and project promoters, the European Network of Transmission System Operators (ENTSO) for electricity and gas, the Agency for the Cooperation of Energy Regulators and the European Commission.